 Sell to Pallet Brokers

-Kamps Pallets has locations in nearly all major metropolitan areas and has a contact page on their website for those interesting in working to sell pallets to Kamps.
+Kamps Pallets has locations in nearly all major metropolitan areas.
+They have a contact page on their website for those interested in selling pallets to Kamps.

 North American Pallet Recycling Network

 This is another prominent company that could be willing to buy pallets you collect.
 They have locations in many of the 50 states including Alaska and Hawaii.

 The North American Pallet Recycling Network is eager to work with pallet recyclers.
 Their goal?
 To help redistribute pallets for long-term use.